 Safeguarding arrangements in St. John’s are underpinned by three key principles:

-Our designated teacher with responsibility for safe guarding is our Deputy Headteacher Mrs. Carvell.
-In her absence it is our headteacher, Mr. Averis.
+Our designated safeguarding lead is our Deputy Headteacher Mrs. Carvell.
+In her absence, it is our headteacher, Mr. Averis.
 Both of these teachers have level 2 safeguarding training.
 We have a robust system that allows all adults in school to report any safeguarding concerns that they are aware of to either of these staff in a secure and confidential manner.
-Our designated teacher for looked after children is Mrs. Heer.
+Our designated teacher for looked after children is Miss Cooper.

-Our designated governor with responsibility for safeguarding is Mrs. Atkinson-Gregory who has also attended governor safeguarding training.
+Our designated governor with responsibility for safeguarding is Mrs. Grime who has also attended governor safeguarding training.

 All staff receive annual level one safeguarding training and have been trained in how to work within the prevent agenda.
 We have a safeguarding notice board in the staff room, and on the server, where all up to date legislative safeguarding material is stored for easy reference.